dialoa/Lua-builder/README.md

 !input path/to/thirdfile -- a third file to read
 ```

-And replaces them with the contents of the `filename.lua` file, if
+And replaces them with the contents of the files in question.
-found.
-If not found, it will try `filename`.
-Thus the second
+If first tries <filename>.lua, and if not found, <filename>.
-line above will first look for `filename.lua.lua` then
+Thus the second line above will in fact first look for
-`filename.lua`.
-See [Import line syntax]
+`filename.lua.lua` then `filename.lua`.
+See
-(#import-line-syntax) below for more detail on how to format import
+[Import line syntax](#import-line-syntax) below for more detail.
-lines.

-The contents of `filename.lua` are imported as they
-are, without modification.
-They replace the entire line, including
+Contents are imported as they are.
+They replace the entire input line,
-anything after your filepath.
+including anything after the input command - even if it is followed
+by a semicolon.

 ```lua
 !input filepath the rest of this line is ignored